- Cloud Collectors Overview

 Configure the STIX/TAXII Cloud Collector

 Set up the STIX/TAXII Cloud Collector to continuously ingest threat intelligence data, such as threat detections and indicators of compromise, from any external source that supports the STIX/TAXII framework.
 You can choose to ingest threat intelligence data about either IP addresses or Domains that may be known to be malicious.
-As part of the process of configuring a STIX/TAXII collector, you can opt to automatically create a corresponding context table in the Context Manager application.
+In the Context Management service, you can set up a corresponding context table to store the data.

 In the context table, the STIX/TAXII threat intelligence data is normalized so that it can be mapped to Exabeam target attributes based on a common information model.
 This model defines standardized objects for security content across Exabeam products.
 The mapped data is used to enrich security content that can be leveraged by downstream services such as Search, Correlation Rules, and Dashboards.
 For more information about the context table and mapped attributes, see STIX/TAXII Context Tables, in the Context Management Guide.